Mesh-P2P/Mesh/Specification.md

 |-----------|---------------------|-------|-------|-----------|
 | Content   | Length of Type Data | ID    | Type  | Type Data |
 | Data type | UInt16              | UInt8 | UInt8 |           |

+The ID here is used only within each connection, it is used primarly to indicate what we respond to.
 ## 2. Message Types
 ### Response (Type 0)
 | Byte      | 0-n     |